Self-esteem worksheets that start fromtheir inner critic's voice.

 - ✗Clinicians working with acute crisis.
 Self-esteem work requires stability.
 If your client needs crisis intervention first, this tool waits.

 - ✗Anyone uncomfortable with AI-assisted tools.
 If you're skeptical of AI in clinical work, we respect that.
-Try the 10 free worksheets to see if it fits your practice.
+Try the tool for free to see if it fits your practice.

 The Problem with Generic Self-Esteem Worksheets